-The Committee comprises at least 3 non-executive members of the Board.
-An external member may be appointed to the Committee to provide professional advice and consultation on all matters pertaining to Committee activities.
+The Committee comprises at least 2 non-executive members of the Board and external members appointed to the Committee to provide professional advice and consultation on all matters pertaining to Committee activities.

-A quorum constitutes the greater of two or a majority of non-executive members of the Board on the Committee.
+A quorum constitutes the majority of members on the Committee.

 The BARC will meet at least four times a year.
-If required, additional Meetings may be requested through the BARC Chair by any member, the Company Secretary, internal auditor or the external auditor.
-In the absence of the Chair, one of the Committee Members, either nominated by the Chair, or elected by the Committee, will act as the Committee Chair for that meeting.
+If required, additional meetings may be requested through the BARC Chair by any member, the Company Secretary, internal auditor or the external auditor.

 Directors who are not Committee Members may attend Meetings.

-At the invitation of the BARC Chair, appropriate management, the internal auditor and representatives of the external auditor are to attend BARC meetings, to provide reports and periodic presentations to the Committee.
+At the invitation of the BARC Chair, appropriate management, the internal auditor and representatives of the external auditor are to attend BARC meetings. ,

 Recommendations of the Committee are to be referred to the Board for approval.